 Some key Charlotte’s Web activities that I like to use during the novel study include:

 Character studies are a key element of a novel study.
 It is through the characters that the reader experiences the events of the story.
-I like to get my students to complete character profiles on the key characters including details on personality, relationships with others and how they change and develop as the story progresses.
+Ask students to complete character profiles on the key characters including details on personality, relationships with others and how they change and develop as the story progresses.
 In addition, character comparisons are a great way to get students thinking about how different characters react to situations in the story.

-I love getting my student to use their senses to describe settings within a novel.
-I ask my students to imagine they are on the farm in Charlotte’s Web and to describe what they see, smell and hear.
+Have student use their senses to describe settings within a novel.
+Ask students to imagine they are on the farm in Charlotte’s Web and to describe what they see, smell and hear.
 Charlotte’s Web is great for evoking these senses.
-This a key opportunity to develop descriptive vocabulary, so I have my students work in talk partners to describe the setting verbally before beginning their writing.
+This a key opportunity to develop descriptive vocabulary, so have students work in talk partners to describe the setting verbally before beginning their writing.

 Reading Strategy Activities

 During the novel study, it is important to develop those key reading strategies.
-My students think about and make connections between the novel and themselves. the world and also other novels.
+Get students to think about and make connections between the novel and themselves. the world and also other novels.
 Thinking about cause and effect of key events is also important during the novel study.
-We also work in summarizing the key events in the chapters within the novel.
+Also have students summarize the key events in the chapters within the novel.

 This is where the students can really show their creativity and become fully immersed in the novel and really empathise with the characters.
-Some writing tasks I enjoy doing with Charlotte’s Web include letter writing to key characters, writing instructions on how to make a spider web, exploring dilemmas (should Wilbur continue with his escape or should he return to the barn?), describing how the characters show they are a good friend and writing a newspaper report on the writing in the web.
+Some great writing tasks based on Charlotte’s Web include letter writing to key characters, writing instructions on how to make a spider web, exploring dilemmas (should Wilbur continue with his escape or should he return to the barn?), describing how the characters show they are a good friend and writing a newspaper report on the writing in the web.

 In Charlotte’s Web, Wilbur learns many new words from Charlotte.
 This is a key opportunity for students to find out the definitions of new words they may not have come across before.
 This includes developing dictionary skills.
-I also like students to think about the words Charlotte has written in her web and why she has chosen those words to describe Wilbur.
+Ask students to think about the words Charlotte has written in her web and why she has chosen those words to describe Wilbur.